pvtl/docker-dev/docs/connections.md

 # Connections 🚥

-## Email
+## Email / SMTP
-By default all email sent from PHP is "caught" by [Mailpit](https://github.com/axllent/mailpit).
-This allows you to review the emails being sent without the system actually delivering them to real email addresses.
+When PHP sends emails using sendmail or SMTP, it's automatically "caught" by [Mailpit](https://github.com/axllent/mailpit).
+This enables you to review the emails without delivering them to real email addresses.

-You can view anything which has been sent and caught via [http://localhost:8025/](http://localhost:8025/).
+You can view anything which has been caught at [http://localhost:8025/](http://localhost:8025/).

+You can configure SMTP clients to send emails to Mailpit using:

 | Parameter | Value |
 |-------------|---|
 | Host | `mailpit` (from a container)<br>`localhost` (from your computer) |
 | Port | `1025` |

-Alternatively you can add `127.0.0.1 mailpit` to your hosts file so the "mailpit" hostname will work either from your host machine or from the docker containers (useful for CLI tools like Laravel's artisan command).
+Sometimes it's useful to have the "mailpit" hostname work either from your host machine or from the docker containers (eg. CLI tools like Laravel's artisan command).
+Simply add `127.0.0.1 mailpit` to your hosts file.
+Not sure how?
+[See our FAQ's](faqs.md).

----

-## MySQL
+## MariaDB / MySQL Database
-You can connect to the MySQL server running in the container using [MySQL Workbench](https://www.mysql.com/products/workbench/), [Navicat](https://www.navicat.com/) or [Sequel Pro](https://www.sequelpro.com/).
+You can connect to the MariaDB server using any client.

+If you're looking for a suitable desktop app, we recommend [TablePlus](https://tableplus.com/) or [MySQL Workbench](https://www.mysql.com/products/workbench/).

 | Parameter | Value |
 |-------------|---|